-Numerous issues have arisen from the improper use and protection of data, and these issues have great impact on your business' growth and your customers' decisions (Smith, Milberg, & Burke, 1996).
-In addition, a study from inform.nu Solove (2004) states that this dilemma is highly caused by the people's lack of control and knowledge to use the data provided, as well as their lack of participation in the process.
+Numerous issues have arisen from the improper use and protection of data, and these issues have a great impact on your business' growth and your customers' decisions (Smith, Milberg, & Burke, 1996).
+In addition, a study from 2004 states that this dilemma is highly caused by the people's lack of control and knowledge to use the data provided, as well as their lack of participation in the process.
 Which is why agreements are made to protect confidential information.
 Keeping information confidential from the public is a way of limiting access to information.

-Identify the parties involved and excluded on the confidentiality agreement.
+Identify the parties involved and excluded from the confidentiality agreement.
 Anyone who has access to confidential information is obliged to be part of the confidential agreement.
 Then you decide whether your confidential relationship to be established will be mutual or one way.

 Proceed to define the information you plan to keep confidential.
 Describe the scope of confidentiality along with the purpose of doing it.
-These types of information can include any sort of information exchanged in an agreement between two parties that are meant to be kept away from the public.
+These types of documents can include any sort of information exchanged in an agreement between two parties that are meant to be kept away from the public.
 This will set boundaries of confidential information without exposing the information itself.